What is a Nom Nom?

 Who is NYC Nom Nom?

-My name is Sara and I have been working/living in New York City for over six years now.
-I work in the rewarding field of Digital Media where I am treated to meals and get to treat people to meals at some of the finest restaurants in NYC quite often.
+My name is Sara and I have been working/living in New York City for over nine years now.
+I work in the rewarding field of Advertising Media where I am treated to meals and get to treat people to meals at some of the finest restaurants in NYC quite often.
 It’s a wonderful perk and I am very appreciative of the people that make it happen.

 As for my love for cooking, it was really more of a late blooming love.
 I have always baked, and thought for many years that I just did not have a talent for cooking.
 Turns out, I just didn’t have the guts.
 Cooking requires a lot of hope, and more often than not, what I make turns out well!
-It just took jumping in (and some encouragement from my wonderful boyfriend Mike) to figure that out.
+It just took jumping in (and some encouragement from my wonderful husband Mike) to figure that out.
+If I can do it, you sure as hell can!

 Why this blog?